It’s the coastline of Girona province, 256 kilometres long.

 Enjoy beautiful nature, crystal-clear water beaches and coves.

-And discover the coastal paths known as “camins de ronda” that communicate many villages.
+And discover the coastal paths known as “camins de ronda” that communicate with many villages.
 It’s the best way to get to hidden coves and see amazing cliffs.

-Villages you can visit:
+Villages we can visit:

 TOSSA DE MAR

 With its medieval towers and walls it is one of the most beautiful villages on the Costa Brava.